JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 });
 ```

-The best emotion detected is now stored on the *maxEmotion* variable.
+The most detected emotion is now stored in the variable * maxEmotion *.

 ##### Facial recognition

-The facial recognition function calls once again AWS Rekognition with the function [searchFacesByImage](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Rekognition.html#searchFacesByImage-property).
-This function take in parameter the binary image, the max number of faces to search, an accuracy threshold and the collection in which the recognition service will search faces.
+The facial recognition function calls once again AWS Rekognition with the function [searchFacesByImage] (https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Rekognition.html#searchFacesByImage-property).
+This function takes the form of the binary image, the accuracy and the collection ID.

 ```js
 function facialRecognition(img, collection, threshold, maxFaces){